Eran Zahavi: PSV Eindhoven

 On 20 September 2020, Zahavi signed a two-year deal with Eredivisie side PSV Eindhoven.
 He made his debut for the Dutch side on 1 October 2020 in UEFA Europa League play-offs against Norwegian side Rosenborg, contributing to the 2–0 away win with a goal and an assist.

 On 21 July 2021, Zahavi scored a hat-trick and made an assist in a 5–1 win against Galatasaray, in the first leg of the UEFA Champions League second qualifying round match.

 In March 2022, Zahavi was named by the UEFA Europa Conference League as its Player of the Week, thanks to his two-goal display against Danish side Copenhagen in the round of 16 second leg, earning his side a 4–0 away win.
 In the same month, he was also named as Eredivisie Player of the Month after scoring in each of the three games he played in March.
 Zahavi scored his eighth European goal of the season in the Conference League quarter-finals against Leicester City, and thus equalised the PSV record shared by Willy van der Kuijlen and Gerrie Deijkers, who both scored eight European goals for the club in the 1970s.

 Zahavi left the club after the 2021–22 season after his contract was not renewed.

-Return to Maccabi Tel Aviv
+Return to Maccabi Tel Aviv and retirement

 In June 2022, Zahavi returned to Maccabi Tel Aviv on a two-year contract, having previously played for the Israeli Premier League side between 2013 and 2016.
 He was also named captain of the club.

 In December 2023, UEFA named Zahavi as the UEFA Europa Conference League Player of the Week after scoring a brace against Belgian side Gent in the group stage, securing Maccabi Tel Aviv a 3–1 victory.

+In January 2026, Zahavi announced his retirement from professional football at the age of 38.